NOTE: The information below relates to the last time this course was taught. This webpage will be updated prior to the Winter 2008-09 term.

 COURSE REQUIREMENTS: Your grade will be based on the following:

-(B) Critical Review of Kagan and Leonard (25%).
+(B) Critical Review of the Kagan and Leonard Books (20%).
 For this paper you will write a compare and contrast analysis of two books dealing with the crucial question of the role of Europe in the 21st century.
-Your paper will be due on Monday, January 15th, prior to our discussion of these books in class.
+Your paper will be due on Monday, January 19th, prior to our discussion of these books in class.
 However, you will have an opportunity to revise and resubmit your paper after our discussions.
-Revised papers are due on Friday, February 9th.
+Revised papers are due on Monday, February 16th.
+Full details of the assignment will be handed out separately.

 Topics and Readings